aroberge/avantpy/proposal/idea.md

 A more accurate description of the latest implementation I worked on can be [found here](https://aroberge.github.io/pyextensions/docs/html/modules.html); [see also](https://aroberge.github.io/pyextensions/docs/html/index.html).

 The preprocessor needed to convert code written in a given dialect into standard Python can be implemented using an import hook using the [importlib](https://docs.python.org/3/library/importlib.html) module.
+I have done so as a test with a French version of Python and I wrote a [blog post about it]*https://aroberge.blogspot.com/2015/12/french-python.html).
+While I never used it to teach, I was contacted later by someone who wanted to do the same for Spanish, intending to use it to teach beginners; see [pull request](https://github.com/aroberge/experimental/pull/1)

 The implementation of translated and easier to understand tracebacks can be done using [`sys.excepthook`](https://docs.python.org/3/library/sys.html#sys.excepthook).
 I have done something similar before in two different contexts (and using two different approaches): a [very basic version](https://github.com/aroberge/rur-ple/blob/master/rur_py/cpu.py#L296) when I created rur-ple in 2004, and a more involved one done [more recently in Reeborg's World](https://github.com/aroberge/reeborg/blob/master/src/js/runner/runner.js#L173) {This link should point to the Javascript method `RUR.runner.simplify_python_traceback`.}

 To identify which dialect is used, two different methods could be used: